alexanderalber/spotify-playlist-manager/readme.md

    ```
    - Keep this file secure and never commit it to version control

-5. Initialize the database:
+5. Initialize the database (Spotify will ask for permission):
 ```bash
 python read_from_spotify.py
 ```

+## Usage

-6. Open the native Spotify app on the device of your choice
+6. Open the native Spotify app on the device of your choice.
+This app does not actually play music by itself, it will only trigger the actual Spotify app.

 7. Run the application:
 ```bash